dlitz/dump-option-roms/README.md

 # dump-option-roms
-Python script to dump Option ROMs from Linux
+Python script to dump Option ROMs from Linux.
+It works by reading `/dev/mem`.

+The script works in both Python 3 and Python 2.7.
+Python 2 compatibility is maintained so that it can run on old hardware with somewhat old Linux distros (tested on Debian 8 "jessie").

 ```
 usage: dump-option-roms.py [-h] [--start-addr START_ADDR]